 chopped fresh chives, optional

 Preheat the oven to 475°F. Using your fingers or a pastry brush, grease a 17 x 12-inch rimmed baking sheet with 1 tablespoon of the oil.
 Drop pizza dough into the center of the baking sheet and, using your fingers, press out and flatten the dough so it spreads as close as possible to all four corners.
 (This takes time, but you want it to be thin so it cooks evenly and quickly.)
 Sprinkle with almost all of the cheddar, leaving a ½-inch border around the perimeter.
 In a large bowl, toss the broccoli, onion, red pepper flakes, salt and pepper and remaining olive oil, then give it all another toss.
 Using your hands, add the broccoli mixture on top of the cheese in an even layer.
 Sprinkle remaining cheddar on top.
 Brush the exposed edge of the crust with a little oil.
-Bake for 15 minutes, until the crust looks golden and cheese is golden.
+Bake for 15 minutes, until the crust looks golden and cheese is bubbly.
 Remove the pizza to a cutting board to cool.
-Top with herbs.
+Top with chives.
 Slice into eight rectangular pieces and serve.
 (Or wrap in foil if you’re hitting the road.)

 Also: This one from the archives just cause, you know…ALDS champs.